remy/next-http/README.md

 Run with no arguments to see the help.

 *Cpsect's emulated ESP support used 7-bit, which means if you want to send binary data, you will need to base64 encode your payload.
 Using the `-7` flag with `httpbank` will support decoding and support Cpsect.
-This is not required if you only plan to exchange 7-bit data (like readable test) or support hardware.
+This is not required if you only plan to exchange 7-bit data (like readable text) or support hardware.
 See the example folder for a server returning binary using base64 encoding.

 **What this is not:** a web browser or a tool for downloading large files over the web (>16K - yes, that's "large").
 Feel free to build on this source code if that's what you're looking for.